๐Ÿš€Entrepreneurship

 Why This Matters

-Understanding common startup pitfalls isn't just about memorizing a checklist—it's about recognizing the underlying business principles that determine whether ventures succeed or fail.
-These mistakes cluster around core entrepreneurial concepts you'll be tested on: market validation, financial sustainability, organizational design, and strategic adaptability.
-When you see a case study or scenario question, you need to diagnose which fundamental principle the entrepreneur violated.
+Understanding common startup pitfalls isn't about memorizing a checklist.
+It's about recognizing the underlying business principles that determine whether ventures succeed or fail.
+These mistakes cluster around core entrepreneurial concepts: market validation, financial sustainability, organizational design, and strategic adaptability.
+When you see a case study or scenario question, your job is to diagnose which fundamental principle the entrepreneur violated.

 Market Validation Failures